FrancoBre/esp-q-mesh-routing/README.md

 ## How does the learning works

-The learning process in this project is based on Q-Learning, a type of reinforcement learning algorithm.
-Here’s a step-by-step explanation of how it works:
+Here’s a step-by-step explanation of how the learning process works:

 1. **Initialization**:
    - Each node starts with an empty Q-table.
 The Q-table maps states (neighboring nodes) to actions (hops to neighboring nodes) with corresponding Q-values.